-The plaiters split the rattan with knives and cut the rattan stripes into the required width and thickness with a pair of calibrating tools, called Dalis.
+The plaiters split the rattan with knives and cut the rattan strips into the required width and thickness with a pair of calibrating tools, called Dalis.

 The rattan scraps are dumped in the fields.
 According to belief, burning them would cause the plaiters to lose their plaiting skills.

-6 Dyeing rattan stripes blackwith leaves from the Tibangu tree
+6 Dyeing rattan strips blackwith leaves from the Tibangu tree

 and iron-rich mud or iron filings, 07:18

 Before the trainer, Ibu Hangin Bang, had showed to a group of plaiters how to boil iron filings together with Tibangu leaves, the dyeing could take up to three days or more.
 With the iron filings the rattan turns into a deep black colour in two to three hours.